gboeing/ppde642/syllabus/readme.md

 Readings to be completed prior to class:

   - Raschka.
 2019.
 Python Machine Learning, 3rd Ed.
-(Ch 5, 6, 11)
+(Ch 5, 11)
-  - *Optional* Boeing.
+  - Boeing.
 2019.
 Urban Spatial Order: Street Network Orientation, Configuration, and Entropy.
 Applied Network Science.
 [Direct link](https://doi.org/10.1007/s41109-019-0189-1).

 Mini-lectures, part 2: if you are doing an unsupervised learning topic, you must submit prior to our class session.